Persistence

 We can confirm that noob has become a domain controller now by going to a member of tab

-Further, an attacker can perform a number of attacks now that this account has become Domain Controller and a persistence established.
+Additionally, an attacker can perform a number of attacks now that this account has become a Domain Controller.
+Furthermore, the attacker has established persistence.
 He can dump this new account’s hash (DCSync attack) and conduct PTH attacks or generate a golden ticket now.

 Conclusion

-Machine/Computer accounts have existed for decades (s) perhaps and yet security implications are not widely told.
+Machine or computer accounts have existed for decades, perhaps even longer.
+However, organizations have not widely discussed their security implications.
 Through this article, we have tried to spread the word about one such method through which an attacker can conduct domain escalation and then persistence by using machine accounts.
 System admins should not let any user create machine accounts to avoid such threats.
 Thanks for reading.
 Hope you liked the article.

-Author: Harshit Rajpal is an InfoSec researcher and left and right brain thinker.
+Author: Harshit Rajpal is an InfoSec researcher and a left and right brain thinker.
 Contact here